A geovctr is a geometry-like collection of objects. In the geovctrs

 operations work with functions that might return a simpler type.

-in both directions.
+using vec_c() in both directions.
 This helps support processing functions

 that return a class to be combined with the output of other functions.

-This might require a vctrs::vec_ptype()
+This might require a vctrs::vec_ptype() implementation for

 a class.

-You can test these expectations for a given object using expect_geovctr()
+You can test these expectations for a given object using expect_geovctr().

 A secondary class of object is one that could be interpreted as a geovctr,